rvkumar92/personaltaskmanager/README.md

 To run the project:
 * Clone or download the project
-* Goto the project and do npm install && bower install
+* Open command promt/terminal and do npm start
-* Run webpack-dev-server,navigate to http://localhost:8080
+* Open your browser, content will be served at http://localhost:8080